 Breast Cancer Screening Recommendations

-Breast cancer screening means checking the breasts for cancer before there are signs or symptoms of sickness.
-Three main tests are used to screen the breasts for cancer.
+Breast cancer screening means checking the breasts for cancer before there are signs or symptoms of a problem.
+Medical clinics, hospitals, health care providers' offices, and imaging centers offer breast cancer screening.
 Talk to your health care provider about which tests are right for you, and when you should have them.

-- Mammogram - A mammogram is a low-dose X-ray of the breast.
+- Mammogram* - A mammogram is a low-dose X-ray of the breast.
 Health care providers use a mammogram to look for early signs of breast cancer.
-Women ages 50 to 74 years old should have a screening mammogram every two years.
+The most current guidelines suggest women ages 50 to 74 years old should have a screening mammogram every two years.
 Women ages 40–49 years old are encouraged to talk to their health care providers about when and how often they should have screening mammograms.
 A woman who has a high risk for breast cancer, as determined by a health care provider, may need to begin screening earlier.

 - Clinical breast exam - A clinical breast exam is an examination by a health care provider, who uses his or her hands to feel for lumps or other changes in the breast or underarm (armpit).

-At this time, guidelines suggest that the best way to find breast cancer is with a mammogram.
 Clinical breast exams or self-exams alone are not enough to detect breast cancer.
-Women who choose to have clinical breast exams and to perform breast self-exams should also get regular mammograms.2
+Women who choose to have clinical breast exams and to perform breast self-exams should also get regular mammograms.